betterscientificsoftware/bssw.io/CuratedContent/InclusiveLanguageResources.md

-# How the Language We Use can Lead to Inclusivity Bugs
+# Inclusivity Bugs and the Language We Use
 <!--deck text start-->
 If we knew terms and phrases we commonly use such as, for example, *sanity check*,  *tipping point*, or *grandfathered* had the effect of normalizing or perpetuating historical systemic biases, would we still use them?
 <!--deck text end-->